-- Apply for prequalification or preapproval.
+- Apply for prequalification.
 Once you’ve narrowed your loan options, prequalify to receive the specific loan terms your lender is planning to offer.
-In some cases, it can be beneficial to apply for loan preapproval, but keep in mind that a hard credit inquirywill be reflected on your credit report.
+In some cases, it can be beneficial to apply for loan prequalification, but keep in mind that a hard credit inquiry will be reflected on your credit report.

 Final Thoughts: Weigh Your Options For Financing Private Education

 Let’s face it: Private K-12 education is an expensive investment in your child’s future.
 If you’re determined to enroll your child in private elementary or high school but you’re unable to afford the upfront costs, there are other means of managing the hefty tuition price tag.

 In some cases, K-12 education loans may be a preferred payment option for borrowers who want to take out a loan for 100% of the school-certified cost.
 On the other hand, personal loans allow parents to receive a lump sum equivalent of their child’s tuition, and then repay the loan in fixed monthly installments.

 Viewing 1 - 3 of 3

 Wondering if you should get a personal loan?
 In this article, we’ll help you decide if a personal loan is right for you and when you should consider using one.

 What Is An Unsecured Loan?

 An unsecured loan is a general loan that doesn’t require borrowers to put down any type of collateral.
 Read on to learn the uses and terms of unsecured loans.